audiofetch/audiofetch-android-sdk-sample/README.md

 AudioFetch Android SDK Sample App v2
 ====================================

-This is an example of how to use the AudioFetch SDK v2 to integrate the AutioFetch service into your app.

-The AudioFetch SDK provides your application with a service that enables discovery of AudioFetch APB's, connection of audio streams, selection of channels and start/stop audio functionality.

-The AudioFetch service presents an API that accepts commands and emits outgoing messages as things happen.
-Once the service is started, you can do things like:
+#Overview

+The AudioFetch Android SDK allows AudioFetch partner companies to add real-time, low latency streaming audio capability to their own Android App.
+The SDK takes the form of an Android library that may be linked against.
+An example application showing how to use the SDK is also provided.

+The SDK starts a service within a host application, and provides an API to send messages to and from that service to control what the AudioFetch Service is doing, and to be notified of AudioFetch Service state changes and events.

+The API is implemented using RxJava to implement two message streams: incoming and outgoing.
+The incoming message api sends messages to the AudioFetch service such as: StartAudioMsg, StartDiscoveryMsg, etc. The outgoing message api sends messages to the host application such as: ChannelsReceivedMsg.

+The use of RxJava to implement the API allows decoupling of the host application architecture from the AudioFetch SDK.
+Additionally RxJava allows easy use of multi-threading if desired and other potential publish/subscribe architecture advantages, should the host application desire to take advantage of them.

+For commands to the AudioFetch service, convenience wrapper functions are provided so that you may easily send messages to the AudioFetch service:

     AFAudioService.api().startAudio()
     AFAudioService.api().stopAudio()